Chestnut offers a wide array of addiction counseling and treatment for adolescents. An assessment determines the appropriate level of service.

 Intensive Outpatient (IOP)

-Young people take part in weekly individual and group counseling at Chestnut locations in Belleville, Bloomington, or Maryville Illinois.
+Young people take part in weekly individual and group counseling at Chestnut locations in Belleville or Bloomington Illinois.
 This level of care is appropriate for those young people who:

 - are experiencing significant substance abuse problems, and

 - are willing and ready to make thought and behavior changes.

 A young person typically is advised to attend nine hours of individual or group counseling each week while still living at home, attending school, and sharing in family activities.
 The length of treatment is determined by the assessment, the individual’s needs, and how much support each person needs.
 IOP can serve as step-down care after inpatient treatment.
 It can also serve as a step-up program if outpatient services are not appropriate.

 Each counseling group may help the young person work on communication/decision-making skills, drug education, leisure education, life skills, stress management, self-esteem, and relapse prevention.
 Each individual and their families are encouraged to participate in family programs.

 Individual and group services are offered at Chestnut locations in Belleville, Bloomington, and Peoria Illinois.
 Outpatient counseling is appropriate for young people who are struggling with an addiction and are:

 - ready to take the necessary steps to learn to abstain from substance use,

 Each individual is recommended to attend one to six hours of individual or group counseling each week while still living at home, attending school, and sharing in family activities.
 The assessment and individual needs will determine the length of treatment.

 Group counseling focuses on communication, decision-making skills, drug education, leisure education, life skills, stress management, self-esteem, and relapse prevention.
 Young people and their families are encouraged to attend family programs.